-Description The property comprises a top floor flat within a three storey block.
-Accommodation SECOND FLOOR: Entrance hallway, living room, kitchen open plan, two bedrooms and shower room.
-Gross internal floor area (m2) 56m2 approximately.
-Neighbourhood and location The property is within an established residential area.
-Surrounding properties are of varying age, type and style of construction.
-Within a reasonable distance a range of facilities and amenities can be found.
-The property is situated a short distance from the waterfront/beach.
-Age Built circa 1900.
-Weather It was overcast but dry.
-Weather Chimney stacks It was overcast but dry.
-Visually inspected with the aid of binoculars where appropriate.
-Visually inspected with the aid of binoculars where
+Description The property comprises a purpose built first floor flat within a two storey block.
+Clorey Steerin Accommodation GROUND FLOOR: Entrance hallway.
+FIRST FLOOR: Landing, living room, three bedrooms, kitchen, utility room and shower room.
+Gross internal floor area (m2) 89m2 approximately.
+Neighbourhood and location The property is situated to the north of the City of Edinburgh within an established residential area where surrounding properties are of a similar age, type and style of construction.
+Within a reasonable distance, a range of facilities and amenities can be found.
+Age Built circa 1910.
+Weather Overcast but dry.
+Chimney stacks Visually inspected with the aid of binoculars where appropriate.
+The chimneys are formed in a mixture of pointed stone and rendered masonry with a mixture of metal and cement flashings.
+Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
+Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.